Cato the Younger: Flight from Italy

-Caesar did not back down and instead crossed the Rubicon, to Cato's surprise.
-Cato's political strategy pushed Caesar into a position where the only way out of political extinction would be civil war.
+Caesar did not back down and instead crossed the Rubicon.
+Cato's political strategy had pushed Caesar into a position where the only way out of political extinction would be civil war.
 When Caesar chose civil war, Cato's demeanour shifted and he quickly started to push for a negotiated settlement.
 When news of Caesar's rapid advance south reached Rome, Pompey made the decision to flee Italy for the eastern provinces and to use the fleet to contain Caesar to Italy before retaking the peninsula.

 When Caesar offered peace terms on 23 January that he would be willing to lay down his command and stand for a consulship in person in return for amnesty and Pompey's departure to Spain, Cicero relates that Cato strongly supported the plan and forced himself into the war council at which the proposal was discussed.
 That the peace offers were decisively rejected by the hard-liners who wanted to defeat Caesar militarily indicates that Cato by this point had lost control of his coalition.
 He attempted to have the senate give Pompey overall command, but the senate chose to divide command among various generals, whom Caesar then defeated in detail.

 Pompey assigned Cato to Sicily to raise men and supplies.
 Pompey may have wanted to keep Cato and his gloomy attitude on the civil war away from the actual fighting.
-Another reconstruction, however, places Cato at the centre of an abortive strategy to blockade Italy to starve Caesar out by stripping Italy of Sicilian grain supplies.
-But on 23 April, after being faced with a landing by Gaius Asinius Pollio, he abandoned the island – apparently, according to Cicero, without giving battle, even though his forces were sufficient to resist.
-Regardless, after further Caesarian landings under Curio, Cato would have been forced to retreat.
+Another reconstruction, however, places Cato at the centre of an abortive strategy to blockade Italy and starve Caesar out by stripping Italy of Sicilian grain supplies.
+But on 23 April, after being faced with a landing by Gaius Asinius Pollio, he abandoned the island – apparently, according to Cicero, without giving battle even though his forces were sufficient to resist.
+Whatever the immediate situation, after further Caesarian landings under Curio, Cato would regardless have been forced to retreat.